 Charles City is surprising on so many levels, and I’ve got even more stories.
 Lorraine generously invited me to stay another night at Red Cedar Lodge so I could continue exploring.
 That extra day gave me time to tour the childhood home of Carrie Chapman Catt and Randy invited me to join him at a Mennonite Auction, and I’ll be sharing those as well.

-(Let's see, I've got to write about The Mooney Collection, the Floyd County Historical Museum, Bill Fluhrer, the Carrie Chapman Catt home, and the Mennonite Auction?
+(Want more?
+Read stories about The Mooney Collection, the Floyd County Historical Museum, Bill Fluhrer, the Carrie Chapman Catt home, and the Mennonite Auction?
 Sheeesh, Charles City.
-You're certainly keeping me busy.)
+You’re certainly keeping me busy.)

 Have you been to Charles City, or are you from there?
 I’d love to hear your thoughts and recommendations on this delightful town in North Central Iowa.